Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

+Cases (ix)--(x)' were previously treated in \cite{kob92} by a different method, but it seems that all other cases are new.
+(Note that $G/H$ does admit compact quotients in cases (v) and~(x) for $\ell=2$ --- the group $\SO^*(8)$ is locally isomorphic to $\SO(6,2)$.)

 In particular, Corollary~\ref{cor:no-cpt-quot} states that $\SO(2,2k+1)/\U(1,k)$ does not admit any compact quotients for $k\geq 1$.
-This had been conjectured by Oh--Witte \cite[Conj.\,1.8]{ow02}, and implies, by \cite[Th.\,1.9]{ow02}, that the only connected closed subgroups $H$ of $G=\SO(2,2k+1)$ for which $G/H$ admits compact quotients are those groups $H$ that are either compact or cocompact in~$G$.
+This had been conjectured by Oh--Witte \cite[Conj.\,1.8]{ow02}, and implies, by \cite[Th.\,1.9]{ow02}, that the only closed connected subgroups $H$ of $G=\SO(2,2k+1)$ for which $G/H$ admits compact quotients are the subgroups $H$ that are either compact or cocompact in~$G$.

-The exceptional cases (vi) and~(vii) are interesting because they give subgeometries without compact quotients of geometries that do admit compact quotients.
-Namely, in both cases the group $G$ embeds into a larger simple Lie group~$G'$ and acts transtively on a $G'$-homogeneous space $G'/H'$ with isotropy group $G\cap H'= H$.
-In these examples, there exist subgroups of $G'$ acting properly discontinuously and cocompactly on $G'/H'$.
-However, Corollary~\ref{cor:no-cpt-quot} shows that such groups cannot be contained in~$G$.
-In case~(vi) we have $(G',H') = (\SO(8,\C),\SO(7,\C))$ (so that $G'/H'$ is the complex sphere $\mathbb{S}^7_{\C}$, see \cite{ky05}) and in case~(vii) we have $(G',H') = (\SO(8,8),\SO(8,7)$ (so that $G'/H'$ is the double cover of the pseudo-Riemannian hyperbolic space of signature $(8,7)$).
+Interestingly, some cases of Table~\ref{table3} give subgeometries without compact quotients of geometries with compact quotients: see Table~\ref{table4}.
+This means that, in these cases, $G$ embeds into some semisimple Lie group~$G'$ and acts transitively on some homogeneous space $G'/H'$ of~$G'$ with $G\cap H'= H$; furthermore, there exist discrete subgroups $\Gamma$ of~$G'$ acting properly discontinuously and cocompactly on $G'/H'$ (see \cite{ky05}), but Corollary~\ref{cor:no-cpt-quot} shows that such $\Gamma$ cannot be contained in~$G$.